- How It Works

 - Contact Us

 - Research Library

-- DE Community of AEC Professionals
+- AEC Professionals

 The engineering plans tell your contractor how to construct your project.
 Once our plans are done, contractors will be able to estimate materials and labor to give you a bid for your construction.

 While we do not undertake the actual construction related work, we may be able to provide you with referrals for contractors who do the construction part of the project.
 Please note that we do offer consultation during the construction process.
 For further details, please check the question below in relation to “Construction Administration”.

 We will provide you with digital plans and accompanying documents as applicable, which can then be printed and brought to the city office.
 Every city or jurisdiction has its own requirements for plan submittal and approval, so we suggest looking on the city website for more information on how to submit, how many copies are needed, and if there are any additional requirements.
 We would also advise that you get a contractor on board to review the set of plans that we will provide to you before submittal.
 You should coordinate with the contractor and make sure it addresses everything that the contractor will need.
 In the event of any confusion in relation to the work that we did for you, please ask us and we will guide you.

 Please note that once the stamped and signed plans have been provided by us, your contractor will often be the one to run and submit for the permit, or you may choose to do it yourself.
 Typically, the digitally stamped and signed plans are sufficient for submittal, but some jurisdictions (such as San Francisco and Mountain View) require documents to be wet signed.
 If this is the case, we can print, sign and ship all documents to you at an additional cost.